R.J. Corman Railroad Group

 R. J. Corman Railroad Group, LLC is a privately owned railroad services and short line operating company headquartered in Nicholasville, Kentucky, with field locations in 22 states.
 It was owned by Richard J. Corman, who established the company in 1973, and ran it until his death on August 23, 2013.
-The company owns seventeen short-line railroads spanning Indiana, Kentucky, Mississippi, North Carolina, Ohio, Pennsylvania, South Carolina, Tennessee, Texas, and West Virginia.
+The company owns nineteen short-line railroads spanning Indiana, Kentucky, Mississippi, North Carolina, Ohio, Pennsylvania, South Carolina, Tennessee, Texas, and West Virginia.

-The company serves all seven Class I railroads, many regional and short line railroads as well as various rail-served industries.
-These operations encompass an array of services, including: railroad construction, short line railroad operations, dispatch, industrial switching services, emergency response, track material logistics, distribution centers, signal design and construction, building eco-friendly locomotives, railroad worker training and an excursion dinner train.
+The company serves all six Class I railroads, many regional and short line railroads as well as various rail-served industries.
+These operations encompass an array of services, including: railroad construction, short line railroad operations, industrial switching services, emergency response, track material logistics, distribution centers, signal design and construction, and an excursion dinner train.

 History

+20th century

-R.J.
-Corman Railroad Construction was founded in 1973, by Richard J. Corman.
+R. J. Corman Railroad Construction was founded in 1973, by Richard J. Corman.
 In 1983, R. J. Corman Derailment Services was founded and opened its first division in Columbus, Ohio.
 From 1997 to 2000, eight more Derailment Services divisions were opened across the Northeast and Midwest U.S.

 The company's original headquarters, Jay Station, was completed and opened in Nicholasville, Kentucky.
 The property was dedicated to Rick's father, Jay Corman.